-Fellowship provides a means to recognize and award Premium Professional members for excellence, innovative and sustained contributions in the areas of scholarship; practice; and/or education; and volunteer service and/or leadership within in the AHA/ASA.
-International members may also demonstrate volunteer service and/or leadership in similar societies within their country.
+Fellowship provides a means to recognize and award Premium Professional partners for excellence, innovative and sustained contributions in the areas of scholarship; practice; and/or education; and volunteer service and/or leadership within in the AHA.
+International partners may also demonstrate volunteer service and/or leadership in similar societies within their country.

 - Must be an active member at the Premium Professional or Premium Professional Plus level at the time the nomination is submitted.

-- Must have been an AHA member for at least two years.
+- Must have been an AHA partner for at least two years.

 - Applicant must be affiliated with the Council through which the application is submitted.

-AHA/ASA Fellowship conferred by the Council on Epidemiology and Prevention (EPI) is reserved for Premium Professional members who are scientists, physicians, clinical professionals and academicians with a major and productive interest in cardiovascular disease epidemiology and/or cardiovascular disease prevention, and whose accomplishments support the stated objectives of the American Heart Association / American Stroke Association (AHA/ASA) and the Council on Epidemiology and Prevention.
+AHA Fellowship conferred by the Council on Epidemiology and Prevention (EPI) is reserved for Premium Professional Partners who are scientists, physicians, clinical professionals and academicians with a major and productive interest in cardiovascular disease epidemiology and/or cardiovascular disease prevention, and whose accomplishments support the stated objectives of the American Heart Association / American Stroke Association (AHA/ASA) and the Council on Epidemiology and Prevention.

 The candidate must be able to demonstrate manifestation of continued interest and intention to remain active in any aspect of epidemiology and/or prevention as evidenced by: